the-events-calendar/event-tickets/readme.txt

 * Tweak - Declared dynamic properties for Attendees page to avoid deprecation warnings.
 * Fix - Orders title in admin page.
 [ET-1868]
 * Fix - Typo on My Tickets when using Ticket Commerce only.
 [ET-1909]
+* Language - 3 new strings added, 60 updated, 0 fuzzied, and 1 obsoleted

 = [5.6.6.1] 2023-10-12 =